 RISING ABOVE ADVERSITY AND TOOLS TO UNCOVER RESILIENCE

 Trauma is a type of damage to the psyche that occurs as a result of a severely distressing event(s) or stigma.
 Bad things can happen to everyone.
 Traumatic events and PTSD can feel devastating.
 The events triggering are outside the range of usual human experience and cause us to feel out of control.

-You may have had an accident, been in a war zone, experienced childhood or domestic abuse, been a victim of violence, returned from military service, recovering from injury, been diagnosed with a serious illness, suffer from compassion fatigue or you’ve experienced a terrible event you can’t get over.
+You may have had an accident, been in a war zone, experienced childhood or domestic abuse, been a victim of violence, returned from military service, recovering from injury, been diagnosed with a serious illness, suffer from compassion fatigue or you’ve experienced a terrible event or chronic threatening situations you can’t get over.

 Relating skillfully to GRIEF and finding a place to accept and release our pain is very important.
 It will bring a deep sense of peace and connectedness to ourselves, others and spirit.
 A renewed creativity, reorganization and meaningful loving engagement with life is the natural conclusion of grief.

 The losses can be small or vast.
 Loss of loved ones, of animal companions, home, health, homeland, the loss of our dreams, the loss of our connection with our gifts, ancestors. ….To name just a few.